SuleimanFarah/sunpy/Home:-Weekly-Community-Meetings-Archive.md

         - project members delegate responsibilities to the steering committee
         - as many people as meet the criteria can become project members
         - Alasdair: should add coherence to code of conduct to project members criteria
-        - Don't necessarily have to be members of the solar physics community; Stuart, Albert pointed out that we've had signficant contributions from those outside of the solar community
+        - Don't necessarily have to be members of the solar physics community; Stuart, Albert pointed out that we've had significant contributions from those outside of the solar community
         - Debate about whether we should just explicitly list the initial project members in the SEP
         - Extended debate about initial member list
             - Albert: we should see the list in order to determine whether our criteria our adequate